-Research shows ‘on-demand’ employees are noticing increasing pitfalls to their work – one organisation has suggested the steady employment of a minority is damaging the labour market.
+Research has found that ‘on-demand’ employees are noticing increasing pitfalls to their work.
+One organisation has suggested that the steady employment of a minority is damaging the labour market.

 These organisations include the likes of Uber and AirBnb – in short, they are the platforms that match independent workers with individual clients.

 According to The Washington Post, the biggest issue facing these workers is an inability to make enough money; almost half of the survey’s respondents had to drop their job because it didn’t generate enough income.

 This was mostly because there was not enough work being offered to them – 49.2% of respondents said a lack of hours was their biggest “pain point”.

 But this was not the only problem plaguing the on-demand employees.
 Other complaints included trouble managing finances and gaining insurance for health, cars and other properties.
 Many of those questioned said that they simply did not enjoy the work.

 The Organisation for Economic Co-operation and Development (OECD) recently released a report in inequality, which also suggested that not making a sufficient income is a recurring feature in irregular work agreements.